-&lt;sup>1Two independent gas detectors located close to each other are required for redundancy reasons.
-If gas detectors are of self-monitoring type, ucus with an individual master valve fitted outside of the duct, only the master valve leading into the duct where gas or loss of ventilation is detected shall close.
+Two independent gas detectors located close to each other are required for redundancy reasons.
+If gas detectors are of self-monitoring type, the installation of a single gas detector is permitted.

-2If the gas fuel tank is supplying gas to more than one consumer and different supply pipes are completely separated and fitted in separate ducts with an individual master valve fitted outside of the duct, only the master valve leading into the duct where gas or loss of ventilation is
+2 If the gas fuel tank is supplying gas to more than one consumer and different supply pipes are completely separated and fitted in separate ducts with an individual master valve fitted outside of the duct, only the master valve leading into the duct where gas or loss of ventilation is detected shall close.